 Well we’ve rounded up 20 omega-3 packed kids’ fish recipes the kids will definitely eat to get some vitamins in them without the fuss that usually goes along with it.

-From homemade fish fingers to fun fish cakes, we’ve got lots of delicious and easy kids’ fish recipes to make for the little ones.
+From homemade fish fingers to fun fish cakes, we’ve got lots of delicious and easy dinner winners to make for the little ones.

 If your child is a little fussy when it comes to dinner time, never fear!
-These simple kids’ fish recipes are sure to convert them.
+These simple meals are sure to convert them.
 With fun designs, bright colours and lots of imagination you will have your kids eating healthy fish in no time.

 Filled with crispy homemade fish burgers and crunchy lettuce, these wraps are a fun way to get your kids to enjoy fish.